VinEckSie/rust-weekly-changelog/README.md

-# Rust Journey Log 📓
+## Rust Journey Log 📓🦀

 Welcome to my public logbook documenting my daily journey learning Rust, cryptography, and building products.

-## What's in here?
+## 🔍 What’s in here?

-You'll find:
+You’ll find:
-- Daily progress logs
+✅ Daily progress logs
-- Notes on products like RustPulse, cryptographic crates,  my crytography book "Sealed in Rust", and my YouTube Channel "Fearless in Rust"
+🧪 Notes on products like RustPulse, cryptographic crates 📚 Updates on my cryptography book “Sealed in Rust”
+🎥 Content from my YouTube channel “Fearless in Rust”
-- A living proof of consistency and improvement
+📈 A living proof of consistency and improvement

-## Why?
+## 🌟 Why?

+This is a public commitment to:
+💡 Keep learning
-This is a public commitment to keep learning, to share my path with others, and to leave a digital trail of my efforts.
+🤝 Share my path with others
+🧭 Leave a digital trail of my efforts

 <!--
 Connect with me on: